Verilog supports several operations that work bit-by-bit across a

 $fwrite

-lines to report the clock number, a
+lines to report the clock number, a, b, op and q.
+Optionally: use

 if/else